 - student loans have different interest rates, find out how much yours is by using the calculator on this page;

-- find out if there are any extra fees and fixed standard bank charges by clicking the “view fees and additional info” below each loan;
+- find out if there are any extra fees and fixed standard bank charges by clicking the “view fees and additional info” below each product;

 - calculate the total amount of money you will have to pay after you graduate;

-- compare different student loans and the available payment plans;
+- compare different options and the available payment plans;

 - think about how much you might be making after you graduate; and